tomatau/angular-tomatao/_posts/2014-11-21-managing-scope-state-layers.md

 **Problems**

-- This is merely a best practice and doesn't address managing state.
+- This is merely a best practice and doesn't address any of the problems mentioned.

 #### 2. Controller Alias Syntax